czbiohub-sf/MIDAS/docs/advanced_topics.rst

 Build Your Own MIDASDB
 **********************

-MIDAS 2.0 users can locally build a new MIDASDB for a custom collection of genomes.
+MIDAS2 users can locally build a new MIDASDB for a custom collection of genomes.
 The target layout of MIDASDB can be found at :ref:`MIDASDB Layout<db_layout>`.
 This section is focused specifically on the database construction commands.